Horizontal and Scout Carry is becoming a More Popular Way To Carry a Fixed Blade Knife on Your Belt

 About the Sheath

-The kydex sheath holds the knife snugly with no rattle, and it’s easy to draw and re-insert the knife one handed with a little practice.
+The sheath holds the knife snugly with no rattle, and it’s easy to draw and re-insert the knife one handed with a little practice.

 Bonds Creek Badger